How much yarn do I need for my crochet project?

 The first piece of information you’re going to need to know is how much yarn you have used in this sample (see steps 1-3 below).
 This will allow you to create a single unit number you can use to size up to make your estimate for the whole project.

-Note that I work in grams, metres and centimetres but the sums will work with any units of measure.
-Just make sure you’re consistent!
+Note that I work in grams (g), metres (m) and centimetres (cm) but the sums will work with any units of measure, so it’s fine if you prefer inches for example.
+Just make sure you’re consistent.

 If you look at this and think *MATHS* and panic, please don’t, just follow each step through (don’t rush ahead!) and you will get there!

-- Take your sample and weigh it – write down the weight
+- Step 1: Take your sample and weigh it – write down the weight

-- Use the information on your ball band to calculate how many meters per gram you get from your yarn (meters per ball divided by ball weight)
+- Step 2: Use the information on your ball band to calculate how many meters per gram (m/g) you get from your yarn: meters per ball divided by ball weight – write it down

-- Use your m/g calculation to work out how many metres you have used in your swatch (m/g measurement times weight of swatch)
+- Step 3: Use your m/g number to work out how many metres you have used in your swatch; m/g measurement (Step 2) multiplied by the weight of swatch in g (Step 1) – write it down

-- Calculate the area of your swatch (measure the length and width and multiply those numbers together)
+- Step 4: Calculate the area of your sample; measure the length and width and multiply those numbers together – write it down

-- Work out the number of metres per cm squared your stitch pattern uses (divide the number of metres used by the area of your sample) Write it down!
+- Step 5: Work out the number of metres per cm squared your stitch pattern uses; divide the number of metres used (Step 3) by the area of your sample (Step 4) – write it down

-- Calculate the area of your final project (this can be a guesstimate for awkward shapes)
+- Step 6: Calculate the desired area of your final project in cm squared; length multiplied by width in cm – this can be a guesstimate for awkward shapes – write that down

-- Work out how many meters you’ll need for the size of your finished project (multiply the area of the total project by your metres per cm square calculation from No. 5)
+- Step 7: Work out how many meters you’ll need for the size of your finished project; multiply the area of the total project (Step 6) by your metres per cm square calculation (Step 5) – this gives you the total yarn amount in metres.

-- Work out how many balls that is (divide the total meterage by the number of meters in each ball (from the ball band) and round up)
+- Step 8: If desired, work out how many balls that is; divide the total meterage (Step 7) by the number of meters in each ball (from the ball band) and round up to know the total amount of yarn

-Let’s say we have a swatch of half double crochet 30 sts wide by 24 rows long, measuring 15cm by 15cm, it uses double knit yarn which comes in 100g balls.
+Let’s say we have a swatch of half double crochet 30 stitches wide by 24 rows long which measures 15cm by 15cm.
+It uses double knit yarn which comes in 100g balls.
 Each ball has approximately 250m of yarn.
-(I’m sorry if this feels a bit like a maths test!).

 We want to make a scarf that measures 150cm long and 25cm wide.